open-mmlab/mmdetection3d/configs/centerpoint/README.md

 ### Test time augmentation

 We have supported double-flip and scale augmentation during test time.
-To use test time augmentation by modifying pipeline and test_cfg in the config.
+To use test time augmentation, users need to modify the test_pipeline and test_cfg in the config.
 For example, we change `centerpoint_0075voxel_second_secfpn_circlenms_4x8_cyclic_20e_nus.py` to the following.

 ```python
 _base_ = './centerpoint_0075voxel_second_secfpn_circlenms' \
          '_4x8_cyclic_20e_nus.py'